Proposals Keep Getting Rejected: What's Actually Wrong

 The data will prove that the qualification works.

-Moving forward: Never send unqualified proposals.
-Better to have 4 qualified proposals at 70% close rate than 8 unqualified proposals at 18% close rate.
+Moving forward, never send unqualified proposals.
+It’s better to have 4 qualified proposals at a 70% close rate than 8 unqualified proposals at an 18% close rate.

 The Repeatable Sale shows you how to turn one yes into ten without more pitching by systematizing every step of your sales process so you’re never guessing what to say or when to say it.